edap/udk-creative-coding/README.md

 In this folder there are all your sketches, included `myHomeworks`. cd into that directory, typing `cd myHomeworks`.

 Now you are inside an openFrameworks application.
 The `make` command will compile it and `make run` will run it.
 If it is the first time that you run openFrameworks, it may take a while.

+### Credits
+Some of the exercises in this repository come from [Zach Lieberman's repository](https://github.com/SFPC), from the book "Code As Creative Medium", by [Golan Levin](http://www.flong.com/).